ssmubc/Empathetic-Communication/docs/text_generation/chat.md

 - **get_student_query**: Formats a student's query into a structured template suitable for processing.
 - **get_initial_student_query**: Generates an initial prompt for a student to greet the chatbot and request a question on a specific topic.
 - **get_response**: Manages the interaction between the student query, the Bedrock LLM, and the history-aware retriever to generate responses.
-- **get_llm_output**: Processes the output from the LLM and checks if the student's competency has been achieved.
+- **get_llm_output**: Processes the output from the LLM and checks if the student has properly diagnosed the patient or not.

 ### Execution Flow <a name="execution-flow"></a>
 1. **DynamoDB Table Creation**: The `create_dynamodb_history_table` function ensures that a DynamoDB table is available to store session history.
 2. **Query Processing**: The `get_student_query` and `get_initial_student_query` functions format student queries for processing.
 3. **Response Generation**: The `get_response` function uses the Bedrock LLM and chat history to generate responses to student queries and evaluates the student's progress toward mastering the topic.
-4. **Competency Evaluation**: The `get_llm_output` function checks if the LLM response indicates that the student has mastered the topic.
+4. **Proper Diagnosis Evaluation**: The `get_llm_output` function checks if the LLM response indicates that the student has properly diagnosed the student.

 ## Detailed Function Descriptions <a name="detailed-function-descriptions"></a>